harmansingh25/Midas-Task-4/README.md

 **Functionality Added:**

-  -Google Sign in whereby the user can sign in using the google accont by clicking on the button(Used Google OAuth2.0 and respected APIs for google Authentication) \
+  -Google Sign in whereby the user can sign in using the google accont by clicking on the button-Used Google OAuth2.0 and respected APIs for google Authentication\
   -Clicking on the Youtube Icon takes the user to Youtube\
   -The search bar opens up on clicking (although functionality is not added)